zaid-alali/ElasticOS-2.6/README.md

 About
 =====

-ElasticOS is a Linux OS with a set of operating system primitives which provides a scaling abstraction to cloud applications in which they can transparently be enabled to support scaled execution across multiple physical nodes as resource needs go beyond that available on a single machine.
+ElasticOS is a Linux OS with a set of operating system primitives which provides a scaling abstraction to cloud applications in which they can transparently be enabled to support scaled execution across multiple physical nodes as resource needs to go beyond that available on a single machine.

 These primitives include: